GrantExec, a Euna Solutions® company

 Additional Requirements

 Eligibility is limited to federally recognized Tribal Colleges and Universities, Alaska Native-serving institutions with at least 20 percent Alaska Native enrollment, and Native Hawaiian-serving institutions with at least 10 percent Native Hawaiian enrollment.
-Institutions must meet federal definitions and may submit collaborative proposals, but a TCUP-eligible institution must serve as the lead applicant.
-Other institutions may participate only as non-lead partners under specific funding tracks.
+Eligible institutions must meet federal definitions and certify eligibility upon submission.
+Non-eligible institutions may only participate as partners under specific tracks and cannot serve as lead applicants or receive direct funding through this program.

 Geographic Eligibility